wallacegibbon/e-language-compiler/README.md

 ## vim plugin

-A simple vim plugin is ready to use, install with this command
+A simple vim plugin (only syntax highlight is supported) is ready to use, install with this command

 ```sh
 mkdir -p ~/.vim/pack/my/start/